Lambda-X/lambdax-blog/resources/templates/md/posts/2016-05-03-multimethods-protocols-explained.md

 {:title "Clojure Explained - Multimethods and Protocols" :description  "Abstractions are important both in life and programming and we use them quite often, even if sometimes we don't realize it.
-We saw in the previous posts that Clojure provides higher-order functions to make our code more re-usable and macros for eliminating boilerplate.
+We saw in the previous posts that Clojure provides higher-order functions to make our code more re-usable and macros for eliminating boilerplate code.
 Now let's see how we can use multimethods and protocols when we need something more sophisticated."
  :layout :post
  :tags  ["Clojure" "ClojureScript" "Fundamentals"] :toc false